skolchin/gbr/README.md

 ## Changelog

-15/08/2019:
+16/08/2019:

 * Changed: gr.py, grdef.py, grutils.py finally assembled as a package
 * Added: GrBoard class.
-Main window code refactored to work with the board class.
+Code refactored to work with the board class.
+* Bugfixes

 13/08/2019: